emanuelfeld/booksfordc/README.md

 * ~~Use Twitter API directly, with staggered posts (<1/min) instead of IFTTT~~
 * ~~Host cron job elsewhere to trigger more frequent automatic scrapes (Tweepy and Heroku?)~~ Using ScraperWiki for now
 * ~~Decide where to host the cache if use host without persistent memory (GitHub?)~~ Not currently an issue
-* Make script clean and reproduceable for other libraries using SirsiDynix
-* Add ebooks, if the DCPL makes the Overdrive API accessible
+* Add ebooks, if the DCPL makes the Overdrive API accessible.
+Possibly just use Sirsi catalog, though harder to scrape, because resources not divided across libraries (and hence 1000 item XML limit passed)

 ###Notes###
 * Benning Neighborhood Library RSS fails